Milk Thistle

 1

-Silymarin for Chronic Hepatitis C — Fried 2012 RCT (NEGATIVE)
+Silymarin for Chronic Hepatitis C

 154 chronic HCV patients post-interferon failure.

-PRIMARY ENDPOINT NEGATIVE: silymarin did NOT significantly reduce ALT vs placebo.
+Primary endpoint negative: silymarin did not significantly reduce ALT vs placebo.
 Important rigorous negative trial that contradicted earlier silymarin enthusiasm.
 Modern HCV care has been REVOLUTIONIZED by direct-acting antivirals (sofosbuvir/ledipasvir, glecaprevir/pibrentasvir) — 95%+ cure rates.
 Silymarin has no role in HCV.

 2

-Silymarin for NAFLD — RCT
+Silymarin for NAFLD — Clinical Trial

 99 NAFLD patients.
 48-week intervention.